snoyberg/posa-chapter/warp.md

 However, if N is 1, `mighty` does not create any child process.
 Instead, the executed process itself serves HTTP.
 Also, `mighty` stays in its terminal if debug mode is on.

+(FIXME: "the workaround to enable profiling is interesting, and possibly useful to a haskell dev, but it seems out of place to bring it up here. sure, profiling is being used to drive the optimisation, but I found these two paragraphs confusing given the section heading")

 When we profiled `mighty`,
 we were surprised that the standard function to format date string